telerik/kendo-themes/packages/nouvelle/docs/index.md

 # Nouvelle Theme Overview

+> Kendo UI Nouvelle Theme is currently in development stage and it is, currently, covering the base components.
+Please vote for it if you want a full coverage: https://feedback.telerik.com/themes/1432136-add-theme-based-on-css-variables.

 {% platform_content angular %}
 The Kendo UI for Angular Nouvelle theme is part of the Kendo UI for Angular library of UI components.
 It is distributed through NPM under the [kendo-theme-nouvelle package](https://www.npmjs.com/package/@progress/kendo-theme-nouvelle).
 {% endplatform_content %}